 Structure.
 A daily schedule.
 Tasks to keep your brain active.
 Relationships.
 Friendships, even.
 And money, of course.

 Your retirement income may worry you.
 Pensions these days are not what they used to be.
 Sometimes they don’t exist at all.
 And although money isn’t everything, lack of money can become an explosive pressure point.

 Add to that the dramatic increase in life expectancy with all the advances in medicine and technology, and elimination of the illnesses that often come as part of the ageing process, and we may have a problem.

 Far from a healthy, happy retirement, there’s the potential for gloom and doom.

 Predicting how retirement may affect you — or may already be affecting you — is difficult.
 So many factors come into play.

 All any of us really want is to thrive in retirement, to be happy, healthy and preferably wealthy.
 And some fairly straightforward life planning can at the very least curb some, if not all, of those problems.

-So let’s start planning now, by examining the three most common problem areas in retirement: physical, emotional and financial health.
+So let’s start planning for a healthy retirement now, by examining the three most common problem areas after retiring: physical, emotional and financial health.

 “People are living longer than ever and so retirement presents a real opportunity for baby boomers to be more active than ever before.
 For many people it is a chance to take on new challenges.
 It is certainly not the start of a slower pace of life it once was.”Dame Sally Davies, Chief Medical Officer, UK, 2019.